 In addition, Bartini plans to launch the aircraft with a demonstration flight with the 2-seat version by the end of 2018, followed by a possible 4-seater in 2020.
 The company is also considering hydrogen fuel-cells for the future, which would give it a 4x range increase.

-According to the Bartini White Paper: “Technology and configuration (coaxial variable pitch propellers in a quad copter convertiplane with aerodynamics of the carrying wing, patented) decrease power consumption up to seven times and ensure long-distance flights at altitudes comparable to small helicopters or airplanes.
-Expected market price may stay within [$120k, per Bartini] due to absence of complex components, wings, ailerons, chassis, moving airframe parts, as well as simple assembly processes.
-High degree of body-shape variability within the aerodynamic solution, no need for takeoff/landing infrastructure, safety due to 8 motors and coaxial propellers in 4 engine groups and human-factor reduction, noise-levels within urban regulation.”
+According to the Bartini White Paper: "Technology and configuration (coaxial variable pitch propellers in a quad copter convertiplane with aerodynamics of the carrying wing, patented) decrease power consumption up to seven times and ensure long-distance flights at altitudes comparable to small helicopters or airplanes.
+Expected market price may stay within [$120k, per Bartini] due to the absence of complex components, wings, ailerons, chassis, moving airframe parts, as well as simple assembly processes.
+High degree of body-shape variability within the aerodynamic solution, no need for takeoff/landing infrastructure, safety due to 8 motors and coaxial propellers in 4 engine groups and human-factor reduction, noise-levels within urban regulation."

 The startup was founded in 2015, and is currently represented by a Delaware, US corporation Bartini, Inc. Its research and development (R&D) center is based in Zhukovskiy, an aviation engineers’ city on the southern outskirts of Moscow, Russia.
 The initial funding has come from angel investors; it is part of the Blockchain.aero consortium.